 No ache.

-A disbelieving laugh bubbled up from somewhere deep inside her.
+A disbelieving laugh bubbled up from somewhere deep inside her with tears still seeping down.
 "What now… I'm invincible?"

 She was losing it.
 A hysterical laugh erupted as Inori genuinely began to slip into madness.
 The crowd's concern curdled into unease.
-They edged away, muttering among themselves, best to avoid the crazy girl.
+They edged away, muttering among themselves.
+"D-do we still call an ambulance?"
+One asked.

 Inori dusted herself off and continued walking as if nothing happened.
 Her chuckles escalated into a manic giggle as she muttered to herself, shoulders slouched and pupils unstable, moving frantically, nearly dilating.